Stacktape

 Pre-set environment variables

-Stacktape pre-sets the following environment variables:
+Stacktape pre-sets the following environment variables for your job:

 NameValue